renesugar/k_elda_archive/docs/_CloudProviders.md

 4. Save the Credentials File: Go to `Credentials` on the left navbar (under `APIs & services`), and create credentials for a `Service account key`.
 Create a new service account with the `Project -> Editor` role, and select the JSON output option.

-Copy the downloaded file to `~/.gce/quilt.json` on the machine from which you will be running the Quilt daemon.
+5. Run `quilt init` on the machine from which you will be running the Quilt daemon, and give it the path to the downloaded JSON from step 3.
+  The credentials will be placed in `~/.gce/quilt.json`.